alvinng4/grav_sim/5_steps_to_n_body_simulation/step1.md

     print("Gravitational constant (AU^3 / day^2 / M_sun):", system.G)

     # Plot the initial conditions
-    plot_initial_conditions(
+    common.plot_initial_conditions(
-        system,
+        system=system,
-        labels=LABELS,
+        labels=labels,
-        colors=COLORS,
+        colors=colors,
-        legend=LEGEND,
+        legend=legend,
     )

 if __name__ == "__main__":
     main()

 ```

-Now, as you run the code, you should see:
+As you run the code, you should see the following output:
 ```
 Number of particles: 9
 Initial positions (AU):